Christian-Oette/demo-enum-switch-case-anti-pattern/README.md

 - A first improvement could be a map as in MapExample.class
 - If you add a value to StatusEnum you are forced to also add a color
 - A unit test reminds you to implement a new strategy

+## Visitor example

+- You could add a standard interface which redirects calls to specific functions
+- E.g. if you add a value to StatusEnumVisitorPattern you are forced to also add a color and implement a method
+- No unit test is needed

 ## Strategy example